School Cancellation Info

 • Parent contact information, including work and cell phone numbers, should be kept up-to-date with the school office.

-• If you are instructed to pick up your student at a location other than their school due to a school closure, please be prepared to provide a photo ID so your child can be released.
+• If you are instructed to pick up your student at a location other than their school due to school closure, please be prepared to provide a photo ID so your child can be released.

 What if I believe it’s unsafe for my child to come to school because of weather conditions?